 Some rock climbers can also make money from filming and photographing their adventures.
 There are some paid opportunities for people who are skilled with photography or videography; it’s up to the individual to find what works best for him or her.

-How Long Does it Take To Become A Professional Rock Climber?
+How Long Does it Take To Become A Professional in this Field?

 Before becoming a full-time professional climber, people should consider all the pros and cons that come with climbing as a career.
 While it’s an attractive idea because it combines two of many people’s favorite things (climbing and making money), there are some downsides to being a professional athlete as well.